-- You do not have any dependent children of qualifying age, - You have not been living apart from your spouse/civil partner/cohabitant for at least 3 months - You are cohabiting.
+- You are not the legal guardian of at least one child of qualifying age, - You do not have the main care and charge of at least one child who is residing with you - You have not been living apart from your spouse/civil partner/cohabitant for at least 3 months - You are cohabiting.
 Cohabiting means in a relationship and living with another person of the same or opposite sex, - You do not satisfy the Habitual Residence Condition (see Habitual Residence Condition).
-EU migrant workers are exempt from the HRC for the purposes of OPFP. - You are residing outside of Ireland, - You do not satisfy the means test.
-This is where the value of any income, savings or investments or value of property other than your own home is more than is allowed for under the means test.
+EU migrant workers are exempt from the HRC for the purposes of OFP. - You are residing outside of Ireland, - You do not satisfy the means test.
+This is where the value of any income, savings or investments or value of property other than your own home is more than is allowed for under the means test. - You have gross earnings from insurable employment or self-employment exceeding an average of €425.00

-OPFP - Rates of payment: The current personal payment rate on the One-Parent Family Payment is $\leq$ 188.00.
+OFP - Rates of payment: The current personal payment rate on the One-Parent Family Payment is $\leq$ 188.00.
 The current rate of payment for each qualified child is $\leq$ 29.80.

-OPFP - Seeking Maintenance:
+OFP - Seeking Maintenance: